 - Preoccupation with food

+Here’s the tricky part.
 Some of these side effects are more pronounced in certain people than other (which is why this stuff takes some self-experimentation.)
-The side effects also tend to diminish as we get more accustomed to fasting.
+The side effects do tend to diminish as we get more accustomed to fasting, but for many the cost can still outweigh the benefits.

 BIG NOTE: Women have a tendency to respond to fasting differently than men.
 This makes sense from a biological perspective.
 Lack of food is a much greater threat to the reproductive capability of women than it is to men (because we have to house a baby for 9 months.)
 Reproduction and metabolism are intimately connected and so women tend to have more severe physiological and hormonal responses to fasting.
 Big take home: If you have ovaries, TREAD LIGHTLY.
 You can experiment with fasting, but start with mild protocols and don’t expect to respond the same as your Y-chromosome carrying compadres.